A. Examples and encouragement.

 For I do not mean that others should be eased and you burdened; but by an equality, that now at this time your abundance may supply their lack, that their abundance also may supply your lack; that there may be equality.
 As it is written, "He who gathered much had nothing left over, and he who gathered little had no lack."

 i.
-Some like to say, “Give till it hurts.
-Then keep giving until it feels better again.”
-But God’s goal for us isn’t to “Give till it hurts.”
-The goal is not to afflict those who are doing the giving; it is to display the giving heart and love of Jesus Christ.
+Some like to say, "Give till it hurts.
+Then keep giving until it feels better again."
+But God's goal for us isn't to "Give till it hurts."
+The goal is not to afflict those who give, it is to display the giving heart and love of Jesus Christ.

 ii.
 "This teaching is needed to refute fanatics who think that you have done nothing unless you strip yourself completely and put everything into a common fund."
 (Calvin)